jamietanna/nggroup/README.md

 ## Known Issues

-- No input validation
-- case statements don't have a default case
-- if `groupadd a`, then `groupmod <!a> +@a`, will get error; need to generate first
-- if try to generate when i.e. no sites exist, exits as error
 - **insecure**
   - keeping password on command line
   - anyone can read rule files
-    - need to implement permissions
-    - add into tests
     - **encrypt pwd into rules file - then can't sniff**
 - not all greps are necessarily strict - can cause outliers
+- No input validation
+- case statements don't have a default case
+- if `groupadd a`, then `groupmod <!a> +@a`, will get error; need to generate first
+- if try to generate when i.e. no sites exist, exits as error

 ## Future Features (?)